I Tried Monin Toasted Coconut Syrup

 The first thing I noticed is that toasted coconut syrup tastes nothing like standard coconut syrup.

-Instead of that sweet, candy-like coconut flavor, this one has:
+Instead of a sweet, candy-like coconut flavor, it has:

 A warm, lightly roasted coconut taste